-To become more sustainable before your next construction project, follow the four steps below and avoid the eight wastes in construction.
+To become more sustainable before your next building project, follow the four techniques for sustainable construction below and avoid the eight wastes in construction.

 1. Use alternatives for sustainable construction materials